DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/schedule.md

 ## Wednesday

+- Announcement: [2024 MOXsonic](https://moxsonic.org/moxsonic-proposal-portal/) - could be a place to have your immersive sound works heard!
 - [Space and Time in music and sound art](../lectures/week-1/space-and-time/)
 - Discuss [Physical attributes of acoustic waves: Part I: Introduction](http://www.acousticslab.org/RECA220/PMFiles/Module02a.htm#1)